Oceanic feeling: History

 Rolland based his description on the example of Ramakrishna who had his first spiritual ecstasy at the age of six.
 From his 10th or 11th year of school on, the trances became common, and by the final years of his life, Ramakrishna's samādhi periods occurred almost daily.

 Rolland described the trances and mystical states experienced by Ramakrishna and other mystics as an "'oceanic' sentiment", one which Rolland had also experienced.
 As described by Rolland, it is "a sensation of 'eternity', a feeling as of something limitless, unbounded", a "feeling of an indissoluble bond, of being one with the external world as a whole".
 Rolland believed that the universal human religious emotion resembled this "oceanic sense".
-In his 1929 book La vie de Ramakrishna, Rolland distinguished between the feelings of unity and eternity which Ramakrishna experienced in his mystical states, and Ramakrishna's interpretation of those feelings as the goddess Kali.
+In his 1929 book The Life of Ramakrishna, Rolland distinguished between the feelings of unity and eternity which Ramakrishna experienced in his mystical states, and Ramakrishna's interpretation of those feelings as visions of the goddess Kali figure.

-Freud ends The Future of an Illusion with a discussion of the concept, and picks up the discussion at the beginning of Civilization and Its Discontents, answering Rolland's request.
-There he credits the concept to an anonymous friend.
+In July 1929, Freud asked for permission to publish in his next book an answer to Rolland's previous request about oceanic feelings.

+In the beginning his new book Civilization and Its Discontents (1929) Freud attributed the concept to an anonymous friend, but in a later edition a footnote was added revealing Rolland's name.